asherkuu/modif-ai-docs/README.md

-## AriaDocs - Documentation Template
+## ModifAiDocs - Documentation Template

 This feature-packed documentation template, built with Next.js, offers a sleek and responsive design, perfect for all your project documentation needs.